Four years after the almost tragic grass fire at Swallowtail.

 The April 1, 2007 grass fire at Swallowtail almost saw the buildings (light tower and keepers house) burned to the ground if it had not been for the fast action of the Grand Manan Volunteer Fire Department.
 Their hoses just reached the keepers house but to protect the lighthouse itself, they set back fires and used sheets of plywood to keep these fires from getting out of control.
 The creeping juniper burned very hotly and were just ashes afterwards.
 None of the tamarcks survived.
 Here is a link to some pictures taken that day that I found recently while looking for other information about Swallowtail: http://travel.webshots.com/album/558569230dFBKQw

-July 6.
+July 5.
 Lobster roll dinner and music (Fund-raiser).
 Grand Manan Curling Club.
 6-9 pm.
-Music by Before the Mast.
 Reservations recommended.

 July 7.
-Flag raising at Swallowtail to commemorate the 153th Anniversary.
+Flag raising at Swallowtail to commemorate the 154th Anniversary.
 2 pm weather dependent.
+Lighthouse Open House.

 August 7.
 “A Tale of Two Lighthouses: The Saved & The Lost” (Swallowtail & Fish Fluke Point).
 Talk at the Grand Manan Museum.
 7:30 pm.
 Laurie Murison and MJ Edwards.